This article is brought by the guest author, Hailey Lucas.

 - User experience - improving your user experience is one of the ways you can reduce your cart abandonment rate and provide users with an easy and seamless experience on your website.

-- Project management - All of these techniques and strategies will require the use of an agile tool in order to successfully manage and pull them off (while also meeting deadlines).
+- Project management - All of these techniques and strategies will require the use of agile tools in order to successfully manage and pull them off (while also meeting deadlines).

 True Blue's website is a prime example of keeping the user experience quick and easy, with a speedy load time and simple design.